-Lecture activities Associated Competences Lecturer Activity Student Activity Assessment procedure Р NP Total С Face to face classes for theory CG6, CG7 Outlining the subjects of the lectures Listing, understanding, planning questions.
+Lecture activities Associated Competences Lecturer Activity Student Activity Assessment procedure P/V NP Total C Classes for theory CG6, CG7 Outlining the subjects of the lectures.
+Listing, understanding, planning questions.
 Note taking, for clarifying doubts.
 Short and long exams.
-49 80% Face to face classes for exercises CE26, CE27 CT2, CT3, CT4 Apply the theory learned to the resolutions of exercises.
+49 9 70% Classes for exercises CE26, CE27 CT2, CT3, CT4 Apply the theory learned to the resolutions of exercises.
 Presenting solution to exercises.
 Planning of questions.
 Presentations on the blackboard.
 Short and long exams.
-18 - + 20% Tutorials CG6, CG7 CE26, CE27 CT2, CT3, CT4 Help the student to organise his studies.
+18 30% Tutorials CG6, CG7 CE26, CE27 = CT2, CT3, CT4 Help the student to organise his studies.
 Consulting the lecturer about the difficulties the student may encounter, both conceptual and methodological, when studying the subject.
 Mandatory attendance on assigned days.
-3 149 Exams 012, 013, 014 Proposal, surveillance and correction of the exam.
+3 149 Exams = C12, C13, C14 Proposal, surveillance and correction of the exam.
 Assessment of the student.
 Preparation and accomplishment.
 Short and long exams.
+6 ecturer considers: using the activity registration tool for each session (Zoom), the name of the attendees (Google Meet), signature sheet enabled in the VC as a questionnaire, analysis of downloads made by students in the VC, etc.

-6 P : In class; NP: Self studies; C: evaluation
+P/V: In class or Virtual; NP: Self studies; C: evaluation